 The Painting Itself

-At the very beginning, read the color packing instructions to know how much it will take to get dry.
+At the very beginning, read the colour packing instructions to know how much it will take to get dry.
 This will also help you to find out how much you will need to do the job in order to organize it appropriately.
 Put a protective tape on the edges of what you don’t want or just can’t rotate (cabinets, windows, carpentry, floor, ceiling, for example).

 Now you can start painting.
 Remember always to work from the top down when painting, which helps you to see and correct drips or runs as you go.
 If you decided to paint the whole room, first paint the ceiling, then the walls.